Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 Some people are asking whether Benhayon will be charged with criminal offences as a result of the court’s finding.
 The answer is no. The proceeding was a civil proceeding, not a criminal proceeding.
 For any further action to occur requires people to come forward with complaints.
 Various legal remedies are available depending on the incident – criminal action, civil action for damages, and actions by regulatory authorities to limit certain activities.

-Once the Supreme Court’s judgment is published, any member of the public may use that document to make notifications about any UM activities of concern.
+Any member of the public may use the court’s determination to make notifications about any UM activities of concern.

 But nothing will happen if people don’t act.